Who Dunnit Dataset

 Primarily my work is about preserving, documenting, and analyzing historic illustration and illustrators.
 I also write on contemporary illustration and practice, visual communication, visual culture, and national identity.

 I am an Associate Editor of The History of Illustration, the first textbook to appear on the subject.
-It will be published in 2018.

 I am also an Associate Editor of the Journal of Illustration.

 In 2008 I began the Index of Canadian Illustrators.
 Additions and amendments to it are very welcome.